- Business and Employment»

-- Alere - Medical technology.
+- Alere Medical Technology.

 - Microsoft Licensing, GP

-- International Game Technology - The World's largest slot machine manufacturer.
+- International Game Technology: The world's largest slot machine manufacturer.

-- Charter Communications - Cable TV & Internet.
+- Charter Communications: Cable TV & Internet.
 Large provider in Canada and the USA.

-- Employers' Insurance - Workers' Compensation Insurance.
+- Employers' Insurance: Workers' Compensation Insurance.

-- Reno Tahoe Tech Center
+- Reno Tahoe Technology Center: Tech education and development.

-- Washoe Medical Center, South - Surgical Center.
+- Washoe Medical Center, South: Surgical Center.

 Employers Advertising the Most Jobs